bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- Clear
+- Cloudy
-- 66% humidity
+- 68% humidity
-- 15 mph wind
+- 14 mph wind
-- 8% cloud cover
+- 95% cloud cover
 - 26 AQI 🟩
 - 0.28 inches of rain in the past 24 hours